 It is the Corporation's policy to permit employees to accumulate earned but unused sick pay benefits.
 Sick benefits can be accumulated for unlimited days and carried forward to the subsequent fiscal year.
-When separated from employment, employees' sick leave benefits are considered ended, and no reimbursement is provided.
+When separated from employment, employee's sick leave benefits are considered ended, and no reimbursement is provided.

 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated annual vacation balances.
 Estimated obligations arise for vacation leave at the current rate of employee pay.
-Employees with less than 5 years of continuous fill-time employment during any period earned 15 days per year.
-Employees with 5 years, but less than 10 years of full-time employment during any continuous 10-uear period, earn 18 days per year.
-Employees with more than 10 years of continuous full-time employment earn 24 days per year.
+Employees with less than 5 years of continuous full-time employment during any period earned 15 days per year.
+Employees with 5 years, but less than 10 years of full-time employment during any continuous 10-year period, earn 20 days per year.
+Employees with 10 or more years of full time employment earn 25 days per year.

 Also, the Corporation grants sick leave based on time worked.
 Full-time employees earn 20 sick days for each year of service with no maximum accumulation.
 The Corporation does not accrue any liability for sick leave because no amount is paid at the time of separation of employment.
-Upon retirement an employee may elect to use any accrued sick leave balances to increase their years of service at retirement but do not have the option for the Corporation to pay them a cash payout.
+Upon retirement, an employee may elect to use any accrued sick leave balances to increase their years of service at retirement but do not have the option for the Corporation to pay them a cash payout.